rcmachado/cookiecutter-search/README.md

 ignoring projects on other VCS services like BitBucket and so on.

 The obvious solution is to build an index - but this requires more thinking into the problem.
-Probably on another afternoon :)
+Probably in another afternoon :)

 ## Why